 The date and time are the two most important pieces of information.
-Make sure they stand out in some way—if you need to, take a look at some examples to give you an idea of how to format them.
+Make sure they stand out in some way.

 In addition to your address, it’s a nice gesture to include an embedded map, or to link your address to a map to make you easier to find.
 If you’re right next to a common landmark, think about making a note of it, particularly if people often have trouble finding your office.
 If the appointment is online, include any links to webinars or chats.